 Green tea is heated immediately after plucking.
 This maintains the leaves colors, tannins, vitamin C, chlorophyll, and minerals.
 The heat stops the leaf from withering or oxidizing.
 The lack of oxidation is responsible for its low caffeine content.
 Chinese green teas contain about 30-35 milligrams of caffeine per 8oz cup, while Japanese green teas contain about 25-30 milligrams of caffeine per cup.
 Green tea is traditionally from China and Japan.

-White tea is plucked when the tea buds are still young.
-It is the least processed tea, which is why the least amount of caffeine is released ranging from 10-15 milligrams per 8oz cup.
-White tea is the most delicate of teas, because the leaves are not rolled or crushed in the process.
-White tea traditionally comes from China, but it is gaining popularity quickly here in America.
+Traditionally from China, white tea is plucked when the tea buds are still young.
+It is the least processed tea, which is why it releases the least amount of caffeine in a brew.
+Ranging from 10-15 milligrams of caffeine per 8oz cup, it's the perfect light tea for morning, afternoon, and evening.
+White tea is the most delicate of teas, rolled instead of crushed during the process.
+Some benefits of white tea include protecting the teeth from bacteria, strengthening hair, and richness in antioxidants.

 Maté is a species of the holly plant.
 It is a stimulating drink, about 35 milligrams per 8oz cup.
 High in vitamin C, potassium, magnesium, it can also be an appetite suppressant.
 It helps maintain alertness and focus without the negative affects of caffeine.
 Maté comes from South America, specifically the northern regions of Argentina, Paraguay, Uruguay, and southern Brazil.
 AntiquiTEAs sources maté from Argentina.
 After plucking, the leaves are dried and them chopped up.